Mackay Youth Clinic

 If you are in need of immediate assistance, please reach out to emergency services on 000.

 Dr Rachel Bidgood offers comprehensive, confidential and caring services for young people in Mackay.
-DR Rachel is able to talk to you about a range of issues, including sexual and mental health concerns.
+Dr Rachel is able to talk to you about a range of issues, including sexual and mental health concerns.

 The youth clinic is open for 12-21 year olds on Thursday afternoons from 3-5pm.
 At the start of your consultation, the GP will discuss your confidentiality rights to ensure your privacy.
 You can choose to see the GP on your own, or you can come with a family member, a guardian or a friend.